ultimate271/notes/dostoevsky/brothers03.08.md

 “No. And there would have been no brandy either.
 But I must take your brandy away from you, anyway.”

+#### Fyodor transitions the conversation to Aloysha and the monestary
 “Stop, stop, stop, dear boy, one more little glass.
 I’ve hurt Alyosha’s feelings.
 You’re not angry with me, Alyosha?
 My dear little Alexey!”